Swetrix/swetrix/docs/selfhosting/how-to.md

 Make sure to set up your reverse proxy to pass the request IP address as an `x-forwarded-for` header, otherwise it may cause the issues related to API routes rate-limiting and analytics sessions.

 The API depends on several Cloudflare headers (`cf-ipcountry` and `cf-connecting-ip` as a backup), so ideally you should use it too.
 The Swetrix Cloud API is covered by the Cloudflare proxying.

-You can also find some `nginx` configuration examples [here](https://github.com/Swetrix/swetrix-api/blob/main/meta/nginx/swetrix).